Search more than 3,000 biographies of contemporary and classic poets.

 I felt I was more in line with somebody like Elizabeth Bishop, who wouldn’t talk about it usually very directly.
 She wrote a lot that had a political nature, especially after she was in Latin America, but she would never have described herself as a political poet.
-‘Political poet’ means to me that there’s something present in the work, and in the poet, that isn’t in mine or in me.”
+“Political poet” means to me that there’s something present in the work, and in the poet, that isn’t in mine or in me.

 Valentine received grants and fellowships from the Rockefeller Foundation, the National Endowment for the Arts, the New York State Council on the Arts, the Guggenheim Foundation, and the Bunting Institute.
 In 2000, she received the Shelley Memorial Prize from the Poetry Society of America.
 She is the recipient of the 2009 Wallace Stevens Award from the Academy of American Poets.
 In 2017, she was awarded Yale University’s Bollingen Prize for Poetry.

 It seems to me to be a process of looking for something in there, rather than having something and revising it.
 I don’t consider that I really have anything yet—except inchoate mess.
 As I work on it, I’m always trying to hear the sound of the words, and trying to take out everything that doesn’t feel alive.
 That’s my goal: to take out everything that doesn’t feel alive.
 And also to get to a place that has some depth to it.
 Certainly I’m always working with things that I don’t understand—with the unconscious, the invisible.
-And trying to find a way to translate it.”
+And trying to find a way to translate it.

 Valentine taught at New York University until 2004, and also taught workshops and seminars at the 92nd Street Y, the University of Pittsburgh, Sarah Lawrence College, the Fine Arts Work Center in Provincetown, and Columbia University.
-She died on December 29, 2020, in New York City.